Online Master's Degree in Marriage and Family Counseling

 Earning your master's degree is an important and necessary first step to becoming a marriage and family therapist, but there is more that you must do.
 In addition to earning your degree, you must also gain two years of post-master's experience in a guided clinical setting.
 After completing your degree and gaining the required experience, you can apply to take an exam to become a licensed marriage and family therapist in the state in which you would like to practice.
 You must then earn continuing education credits throughout your career to maintain your license.

-According to a 2010 report by the U.S. Bureau of Labor Statistics (BLS), marriage and family therapists made a median annual salary of $45,720 (www.bls.gov).
-The BLS also predicted that the field of marriage and family therapy would grow faster than the national average at a rate of 14% between 2008 and 2018.
+According to the U.S. Bureau of Labor Statistics (BLS), marriage and family therapists earned a median salary of $48,040 as of 2014.
+The BLS also predicted that the field of marriage and family therapy would grow faster than the national average at a rate of 15% between 2014 and 2024.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: